python/pyperformance/README.rst

 -------------

 * Add a new ``show`` command to display a benchmark files
-* Issue #11: Display Python version in compare
+* Issue #11: Display Python version in compare.
+Display also the performance version.
 * CPython issue #26383; csv output: don't truncate digits for timings shorter than 1 us
 * compare: Use sample unit of benchmarks, format values in the table